harness/developer-hub/docs/chaos-engineering/architecture-and-security/architecture/control-plane.md

 2. **Execution plane** (Your host/cluster)

 :::tip
-Depending on the version of HCE (Saas or Self-Managed Platform), the control plane is [hosted](https://app.harness.io) by Harness (for SaaS) or within your domain (for example, `harness.your-domain.io`).
+Depending on the version of HCE (SaaS or Self-Managed Platform), the control plane is [hosted](https://app.harness.io) by Harness (for SaaS) or within your domain (for example, `harness.your-domain.io`).
 :::

-The diagram below gives a peek into the association between HCE SaaS (the control plane) and your host (or cluster, that is the execution plane), and how experiments are executed using HCE.
+The diagram below provides insight into the relationship between HCE SaaS (the control plane) and your host (or cluster that represents the execution plane), illustrating how experiments are conducted using HCE.

 ![Overview](./static/overview.png)